Cryptolens/cryptolens-dotnet/README.md

 In Web API 2, authentication usually contains variables such as "pid", "uid" and "hsum".
 In Web API 3, authentication is performed using access tokens (https://app.cryptolens.io/docs/api/v3/Auth).
 Please always use Web API 3 for newer projects.

+You can access the documentation of the library at https://help.cryptolens.io/api/dotnet/.

 ### Examples

 * [Most common examples](https://github.com/SerialKeyManager/SKGL-Extension-for-dot-NET/blob/master/Tutorials/v401.md) - this contains our core licensing methods.